f5devcentral/f5-agility-labs-containers/docs/index.rst

   - Understanding the relationship between RedHat Openshift Router and BIG-IP
   - How to launch applications node members and auto-scale to the BIG-IP via the Container Connector
+  - How to configure BIG-IP HA with OpenShift
+  - Configure advanced OpenShift configuration working with BIG-IP

 .. toctree::